-- 1. Exigent Circumstances If the door to the abandoned building is loosely chained, and you can see birds in immediate need of medical attention: - a.
+- 1. Exigent Circumstances: If the door to the abandoned building is loosely chained, and you can see birds in immediate need of medical attention: - a.
 Call the local humane agency for assistance. - b.
 Based on exigent circumstances, break the chain, and have the birds removed and provided with medical attention. - c.
-Take photographs of the animals at the veterinarian's. - d.
-Find the owner of the building, if possible, to determine if he was aware that birds were housed there. - 2.
-Nonexigent Circumstances - a.
+Have the birds examined by a veterinarian and obtain a sworn statement indicating that based on their injuries, the birds were used for fighting.
+Take photographs of any injuries. - d.
+Find the owner of the building, if possible, to determine if he was aware that birds were housed there.

+2. Nonexigent Circumstances

+- a.
 If the door is locked, and the property appears to be abandoned, if possible, contact the owner about a key to the building.
 In a large city, you can call the housing authority.
-Ask the owner or housing authority to accompany you to the building, along with the local humane society.
-OR - b.
-If the door is locked, and you are unable to obtain a key, apply for a search warrant based on your evidence.
-Arrange for a humane society to meet you there.
-Note: If you believe that there are birds in the building, and you have to leave to find the owner or obtain a search warrant, ensure that you leave an officer to guard the building so the animals are not removed. - c.
-In either case, enter the property, take photographs of the animals and the conditions in which they were kept.
+Ask the owner or housing authority to accompany you to the building, along with the local humane society and enter - b.
+OR If the door is locked, and you are unable to obtain a key, apply for a search warrant based on your evidence.
+Arrange for a humane society to meet you there. - Note: If you believe that there are birds in the building, and you have to leave to find the owner or obtain a search warrant, ensure that you leave an officer to guard the building so the animals are not removed. - c.
+In either case, enter the property, and take photographs of the animals and the conditions in which they were kept.
 Seize any related paraphernalia on the property. - d.
-Have the birds examined by a veterinarian and obtain a sworn statement indicating that the birds were used for fighting.
+Have the birds examined by a veterinarian and obtain a sworn statement indicating that based on their injuries, the birds were used for fighting.
 Take photographs of any injuries. - 3.
 If the birds do not need to be euthanized, have them kept at the humane agency or other shelter as evidence until you complete your investigation.
-Ask the local humane society to obtain as much information as possible about any individuals who come to claim the bird(s), such as their license plate number, name of their veterinarian.
+Ask the local humane society to obtain as much information as possible about any individuals who attempt to claim the bird(s), such as their license plate number, name of their veterinarian.